shoootyou/cdktf-azure-python/README.md

                         subscription_id=AzureSubscriptionID
                         )

-        # Each resource must be invocked in the constructor of the class and use "id_" for Terraform identification
+        # Each resource must be invoke in the constructor of the class and use "id_" for Terraform identification

         rg_central_001 = ResourceGroup(self,
                                       id_="central-rg",